 Director, International Affairs, Financial Services Regulatory Authority (FSRA), Abu Dhabi Global Market (ADGM) since 2015.
 Prior to joining ADGM’s FSRA, he was the Director of the International Affairs Department at the French Autorité de Contrôle Prudentiel et de Résolution (ACPR).
 He was a member of the Advisory Board of the United Arab Emirates Securities and Commodities Authority (2008-2009).
 From 2001 to 2008, he was the Secretary General of the International Organization of Securities Commissions (IOSCO).
 He graduated from Paris Dauphine University the EDHEC business school of Lille and the Institut d’Etudes Politiques of Paris.

-Singaporean entrepreneur.
-A lawyer by training, she is the founder and chief executive officer of Camelot Trust Pte Ltd, a corporate services company based in Singapore, with clients drawn from the region and from the rest of the world, particularly Europe.
-Camelot provides its clients with advice on a range of issues including corporate structures and regulatory matters.
+Anita Ricquier is a Singaporean lawyer by training.
+She is an entrpreneur as well as the founder and chief executive officer of Camelot Trust Pte Ltd. This is a corporate services company based in Singapore, with clients drawn from the region and the rest of the world.
+Camelot provides its clients with advice and services for doing business in Singapore as well as family office matters.

 Chairman of the Foreign Affairs Committee, Bundestag.
 He served as the German Federal Minister for the Environment, Nature Conservation and Nuclear Safety from October 2009 to May 2012.
 He has been a member of the German Bundestag since 1994.
 During this time he has fulfilled key functions within the Christian Democratic Party (CDU) and the German federal government.
 In 2009, his first book, “Deutschlands beste Jahre kommen noch”, was released.
 He holds a PhD in Law from Bonn University.
 He is a Senior Fellow at the Hertie School of Governance.